adurivault/FBMessage/DATA.md

 It will transorme ``messages.htm`` into a pretty Json and then store it in a new Json file call ``messages.json ``

-You can do some others thing with fcap, as store it in a CSV file, or text File, have some statistics about your data, etc, but here we are only interested about the Json fonctionnality.
+You can do some others thing with fcap, like storing it in a CSV file, or text File, computing some statistics about your data, etc, but here we are only interested about the Json functionnality.

 ## Transform the original Json file

-If you open ``messages.json `` you would see that the Json file has the following structure
+If you open ``messages.json `` you would see that the Json file has the following structure:

     {
         "threads": [